edarc/sxml-jaxp/README.rst

   user=> (core/children fancy-hello)
   ["Hello world!"]

-These are marginally more useful than regular vector access methods because they work on SXML that might not be normalized:
+These are more robust than regular vector access methods, firstly because they work on SXML that might not be normalized:

 .. code:: clojure